Poverty reduction: Empowering women

 The empowerment of women has relatively recently become a significant area of discussion with respect to development and economics; however it is often regarded as a topic that only addresses and primarily deals with gender inequality.
 Because women and men experience poverty differently, they hold dissimilar poverty reduction priorities and are affected differently by development interventions and poverty reduction strategies.
 In response to the socialized phenomenon known as the feminization of poverty, policies aimed to reduce poverty have begun to address poor women separately from poor men.
 In addition to engendering poverty and poverty interventions, a correlation between greater gender equality and greater poverty reduction and economic growth has been illustrated by research through the World Bank, suggesting that promoting gender equality through empowerment of women is a qualitatively significant poverty reduction strategy.

+Gender equality and women's empowerment are further highlighted by interventions empowering women in the food system (Berretta et al., 2023).
+According to the study conducted by Bertetta et al. (2023), interventions involving more than one component, including agricultural training and income-generating activities, can improve food security and resilience in the long run.
+The significance of inclusive policies that address social norms and guarantee these outcomes highlight equitable allocation of resources.

 Gender equality

 Addressing gender equality and empowering women are necessary steps in overcoming poverty and furthering development as supported by the human development and capabilities approach and the Millennium Development Goals.
 Disparities in the areas of education, mortality rates, health and other social and economic indicators impose large costs on well-being and health of the poor, which diminishes productivity and the potential to reduce poverty.
 The limited opportunities of women in most societies restrict their aptitude to improve economic conditions and access services to enhance their well-being.

+Across the board, a number of industries are stratified across the genders.
+This is the result of a variety of factors.
+These include differences in education choices, preferred job and industry, work experience, number of hours worked, and breaks in employment (such as for bearing and raising children).
+Men also typically go into higher paid and higher risk jobs when compared to women.
+These factors result in 60% to 75% difference between men's and women's average aggregate wages or salaries, depending on the source.
+Various explanations for the remaining 25% to 40% have been suggested, including women's lower willingness and ability to negotiate salary and sexual discrimination.
+According to the European Commission direct discrimination only explains a small part of gender wage differences.